-Network Operators; and
+Network Operators;

-Any Non-CUSC Party with a contract with NGESO to provide a Defence Service
+Any Non-CUSC Party with a contract with NGESO to provide a Defence Service.

 This plan is not intended to replace any provisions currently in place in the GB industry codes nor to amend the Operational Security Limits, it is a summary of how the requirements for System Defence specified in EU NCER are satisfied in GB.
 All the provisions contained within this System Defence Plan are already described in the GB industry codes (e.g. Grid Code, CUSC, STC, etc.) and therefore obligations specified upon parties be they User’s or Transmission Licensees as well as NGESO will be specified in the industry codes and not this System Defence Plan.
 Where there are new mandatory requirements for GB Parties then these will be included in the relevant GB Codes as appropriate and subject to the full governance process.
 For the avoidance of doubt, the mandatory requirements placed on parties are defined in the industry codes through the industry code governance process and not through this System Defence Plan.
 The governance of this System Defence Plan will be managed through GC16 of the Grid Code General Conditions which provides for a governance framework similar to that of the Relevant Electrical Standards.